 But just as libraries have forged new identities in the past, they will need to continue to do so in the future.
 In Foundations for Flourishing Futures©, my colleagues and I teamed up with Capita to identify emerging issues for children and families in the coming decade, including a stretched social fabric that makes it harder for increasingly diverse families to navigate and access the resources they need to thrive.
 The declining use of libraries, playgrounds and places of worship contribute to the problem.

 But the decline is not inevitable, especially if we choose to support and engage in our libraries as they adapt to meet the needs of their communities.
-Many of them have already expanded their offerings beyond traditional services and programming, adding makerspaces or offering homeless services.
+Many of them have already expanded their offerings beyond traditional services and programming, adding makerspaces or offering services for the unhoused and unemployed.
 Libraries across the country are faced with choices about which community needs they should fulfill, choices that will only get more urgent as income inequality, demographic shifts and environmental volatility increase.